 I am a native Grand Rapidian who enjoys everything outdoors.
 My journey into photography started in 2017, and ever since my passion has been taking photographs that show Mother Nature’s true beauty, the cities I roam and the people I have met.

 This passion for photography has fueled my desire to travel to distant lands in order to tackle new challenges and to size up landscapes I once only saw in magazines.
-During the last three years I have stood next to 200 foot waterfalls in Iceland, watched the sun set over rolling waves on the Pacific, explored caves in Arizona that look like another world... and the next day was pricked by a cactus in the desert.
+During the last few years I have stood next to 200 foot waterfalls in Iceland, watched the sun set over rolling waves on the Pacific, explored caves in Arizona that look like another world... and the next day was pricked by a cactus in the desert.
 My adventures have allowed me to look down onto cites below from the top of mountains in Colorado to looking up watching the dreamy Aurora Borealis dance high above in Alaska.

 Michigan has my heart and is my home, so I continue to do a great deal of landscape photography here.
 I have had projects in places all over representing companies such as Allegiant Air, Experience Grand Rapids, Verizon, Coca Cola with Pure Michigan and published by National Geographic.
 It doesn’t matter whether it’s an ad I saw on a small phone screen while scrolling on social media, the cover of a magazine or on a giant billboard.
 I am an explorer and creator and position myself so I Dream in Reality—but, the best part is I’m just getting started!

 Read my interview from the Tamron Magazine, Spring 2022 Edition.
 This project was a lot of fun and the article features some of my favorite travel photographs on pages 28-33.
 See the whole magazine below, or scroll down to Nature's Surprises web version after clicking the link.

 Tamron reached out and asked me if I could share some winter tips.
 I was happy to contribute.
 Tap "Read It" below for a link to the six tips and photos.